Medicare and Medicaid Repayments and Disclosures

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will guide healthcare counsel on the legal obligations, benefits, incentives, and risks of reporting and repaying improper Medicare and Medicaid payments.
+This CLE course will guide healthcare counsel on the legal obligations, benefits, incentives, and risks of reporting and repaying improper Medicare and Medicaid payments.
 The panel will offer best practices for complying with the requirements for reporting and returning overpayments.

 - Medicare requirements for overpayment